opensciencegrid/user-school-2019/docs/materials/day4/part2-ex1-blast-proxy.md

 rm pdbaa.*
 ```

-The new line will download the `pdbaa_files.tar.gz` from stash, using the closest cache (because `wget` will look at the
+The new line will download the `pdbaa_files.tar.gz` from the HTTP proxy, using the closest cache (because `wget` will
-environment variable `http_proxy` for the newest cache).
+look at the environment variable `http_proxy` for the newest cache).

 In your submit file, you will need to remove the `pdbaa_files.tar.gz` file from the `transfer_input_files`, because we
-are using HTTP proxies!
+are now transferring the tarball over using HTTP proxies!

 ### Submit the test job